 Japan America Societies/Japan Societies which are nonprofit organizations in the U.S. with 501©(3) status under the Internal Revenue Code are eligible.
 Organizations that are currently receiving a Japan Foundation grant are eligible to apply as long as project activities and costs are completely separate from the current project.

-Organizations that have received the following JF grants for 3 consecutive years are not eligible; “CGP 2021 Relief Grant for Japan America Societies and Japanese Gardens” in 2021, “Japan America Society / Japan Society Capacity Building Grant Program” in 2022 or 2023.
+Organizations that have received the following JF grant for 3 consecutive years are not eligible; “Japan America Society / Japan Society Capacity Building Grant Program” in 2022, 2023 and 2024.

 JF will not consider proposals for the following: